12 Days In Xinjiang - China's Surveillance State - Slashdot

 "The Transparent Society (1998) is a non-fiction book by the science-fiction author David Brin in which he forecasts social transparency and some degree of erosion of privacy, as it is overtaken by low-cost surveillance, communication and database technology, and proposes new institutions and practices that he believes would provide benefits that would more than compensate for lost privacy.
 The work first appeared as a magazine article by Brin in Wired in late 1996.[1]
 In 20

-Inside China's New Experiment in Social Ranking (Score:4, Informative)
+Inside China's New Experiment in Social Ranking (Score:5, Informative)

 More on what is going on in China: https://www.wired.com/story/ag... [wired.com]